-By default, raw data collection is enabled on the Sentinel server.
-Collecting raw data can impact the performance of the server.
-Perform the following procedure on each Collection Manager where you want to disable raw data collection:
+By default, raw data collection is enabled for the Collector Manager on the Sentinel server.
+Collecting raw data can impact the performance of the server or the remote Collector Manager.
+Perform the following procedure on any Collection Manager where you want to disable raw data collection: